John B. Calhoun: Early rat studies

 After graduating from Northwestern, Calhoun taught at Emory University and Ohio State University.
 In 1946, he and Edith moved to Towson, Maryland, a suburb of Baltimore.
 Calhoun worked on the Rodent Ecology Project at Johns Hopkins University.
 The project was testing a new poison that would kill rats in downtown Baltimore.
-When the poison lost its efficacy, the project's leader, Johns Hopkins Professor David E. Davies, and his young assistant John Calhoun, noticed that the rats seemed to have a self-regulating mechanism which capped their population at about 150 rats per city block.
+When the poison lost its efficacy, the project's leader, Johns Hopkins Professor David E. Davies, and his young assistant John Calhoun, noticed that the rats seemed to have a self-regulating mechanism that capped their population at about 150 rats per city block.
 Calhoun wanted to understand how the mechanism worked, and suggested an experiment to do so.

 In March 1947, he began a 28-month study of a colony of nocturnal Norway rats in a 10000 sqft outdoor pen.
 Even though five females over this time-span could theoretically produce 5,000 healthy progeny for this size pen, Calhoun found that the population never exceeded 200 individuals, and stabilized at 150.
 Moreover, the rats were not randomly scattered throughout the pen area, but had organized themselves into twelve or thirteen local colonies of a dozen rats each.
 He noted that twelve rats seemed to be the optimal number that can live harmoniously in a natural group, beyond which stress and psychological effects function as group break-up forces.

-In Calhoun's next posting, at Jackson Lab in Bar Harbor, Maine, in 1951, he once more studied a colony of Norway rats.
+In Calhoun's next posting, at Jackson Laboratory in Bar Harbor, Maine, in 1951, he once more studied a colony of Norway rats.
 During this period, his first daughter, Catherine "Cat" Calhoun, was born.
 The family was living at the time in the guesthouse on the Luquer estate.

 In late 1951, the Calhouns moved back to Silver Spring, Maryland.
 He worked for Walter Reed Army Medical Center in the neuropsychiatry division before gaining a position in 1954 at the National Institutes of Health, where he would be employed for the next 32 years.
 1954 was also when his second daughter, Cheshire Calhoun, was born.